 As the Company is fully transparent in the pricing and terms and conditions of its loans, it adopted the CPP, developed by SMART Campaign, a leading industry body in the financial inclusion industry, to consider client protection in all aspects of the business.
 CPP describes the minimum protection that microfinance clients should expect from their providers, and also the protection that an institution should maintain to serve the best interests of its clients.
 The Client Protection Principles are evaluated by the Client Protection Standards as part of the Social Performance Indicator assessment.

 The Group monitors and controls health and safety risks, regularly provides safety and awareness training to employees, takes preventive measures and emergency or corrective actions on workplace incidents or illness, and maintains safe equipment and infrastructures at the workplaces.
-Each operating subsidiary has formed a health and safety committee and an integrated occupational health & safety checklist with risk categories to ensure regular supervision and monitoring throughout the Company.
-In response to the pandemic, the Company took various temporary measures, such as creating awareness for safety measures, discouraging gathering in groups and offered social-distance-proofed work spaces.
+Each operating subsidiary has formed a health and safety committee and an integrated occupational health and safety checklist with risk categories to ensure regular supervision and monitoring throughout the Company.
+In response to the pandemic, the Company took various temporary measures, such as creating awareness for safety measures, discouraging gathering in groups and offered socially distanced work spaces.

 Contact details: firstname.lastname@example.org